BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 # T-Distribution

-A teacher at a private school down the road heard about your work that showed that error alone could produce a normal distribution of average test scores.
-They decide to replicate your study.

-Their class sizes, however, are much smaller.
-There are 11 students in each class.
-There are also only 50 classes in the school.
-This means they need to use the T-Distribution instead of the Normal distribution to model their classroom mean scores.
+You are studying the effect of caffeine on sleep quality.
+You know that the mean hours of sleep for all adults is 7.2 hours.
+You sample 12 people who use caffeine after 3pm and find that their mean hours of sleep is 6 hours with a standard deviation of 1 hour.

 ### Question 14

-Plot the T-distribution for 50 classes (degrees of freedom) where the distribution is centered over the score 88.
+Based on the typical adult sleep schedule (7.2 hours), what is the probability that you would sample 12 individuals who have an average of 6 hours with a standard deviation of 1 hour?

 ### Question 15

-Based on your model, you examine the two lowest scoring classrooms in this school.
-Classroom A had a mean exam score of 87.5.
-Classroom B had a mean exam score of 80.4.
-Which classroom(s) could have obtained this mean score due simply to the error of the exam?
+You sample another 12 people who don't use caffeine after 3pm and find that their mean hours of sleep is 6.5 hours with a standard deviation of 1.5 hours.
+What is the probability you would sample this group from the typical adult population?

 &nbsp;

 # F-Distribution

-As we have seen, the shape of the F-Distribution varies depending on which sample size is used in the numerator or denominator.
-You are conducting an analysis with sample sizes (12 and 31).
-You are trying to find the F-value at which 95% of values fall below this.
+As we have seen, the shape of the F-Distribution varies depending on which sample size is used in the numerator or denominator, but what does this actually mean?

+You conducted two analyses (A and B)

+Analysis A includes 100 samples and a variance of 20 Analysis B includes 15 samples and a variance of 40

+# Question 15

+You decide to put analysis B in the denominator.
+Calculate the F-value (proportion of the variances).
+What is the probability that you would sample an F-value where the variance of A is less than 20?

 # Question 16

-Which degrees of freedom do you use in the numerator to ensure the test is the most conservative?
+You decide to put analysis A in the denominator.
+Calculate the F-value (proportion of the variances).
+What is the probability that you would sample an F-value where the variance of A is less than 20?